TALL1532/itrain/README.md

-itrain
+iTrain
 ======

-The memory training application for the Adult Learing Lab at the Beckman isntitute UIUC.
+Working memory training application for the Adult Learning Lab at the Beckman Institute at UIUC.

 Maintaned by Brennan Payne and Thomas Deegan.